autonity/docs.autonity.org/oracle/run-oracle/index.md

 If you are setting up or connecting to a local Autonity testnet an ATN and NTN Simulator plugin is available.

-If a simulator has been deployed and is available to provide simulated data for testnet use, this can be connected to by adding a config entryfor the simulated source to your `plugins-conf.yml` file.
+If a simulator has been deployed and is available to provide simulated data for testnet use, this can be connected to by adding a config entry for the simulated source to your `plugins-conf.yml` file.

 1. Edit your `plugins-conf.yml` config file to point to the deployed ATN and NTN data simulator.
 Just add a `simulator_plugin` entry for the simulator data source, specifying `endpoint` and `scheme` at minimum.